Donut-Mod-Team/donut-mod/documentation/user_guide.md

 #### Tooltip

-- Tooltip showing while hovering over a data-set slice of the donut chart.
+- Tooltip showing while hovering over a data-set slice of the donut chart
 - The data displayed in the tooltip is fully customizable from the Spotfire settings in the Desktop client
 - The default data displayed in the web-client is the values of the selected axes